Download a printable pdf file of the theme from this link.

 Smith records the story of Leona Blondeau, 82, who “was 8 years old when the extralegal federal government policy was officially revoked in 1941, but she and other living witnesses to history recall restrictions on their movements lasting until at least her teenage years.”

 “We never went anywhere.
 We stayed on the reserve.
 We were very segregated . . .
 It was the way life was, I thought.
 I didn’t realize that wasn’t the right thing to do,” said Blondeau.

 She remembers being 14 years old when she and her five younger siblings came home from a residential school for the summer and their mother took them to the closest town, Punnichy, Saskatchewan, for the day.

 “We travelled by wagon and horse and go there and our treat was an ice cream cone.
 That was our treat for the day,” Blondeau recalled.

 She says her mother had to get permission from the local Indian agent before she could create those memories with her children.

-Blondeau remembers a happy childhood spent close to her family, but says that as she grew older she became angry and resentful at how limited her life and future appeared.
+Blondeau remembers a happy childhood spent close to her family, but says that as she grew older, she became angry and resentful at how limited her life and future appeared.

-Why do we need to know this history?
-The TRC report is entitled: Honouring the Truth, Reconciling for the Future.”
-Can you imagine the sense of shame adults, both men and women would feel having to ask permission to go hunting, to go fishing, to go visit their own children?
-What would this do to the self confidence, the self worth people would feel?
-Furthermore this control of Indigenous people, in their movements, in their rituals, in their farming and hunting and even in their visits to their children without question helped create an intergenerational sense of dependency.
-We need to support Indigenous people as they break out of it.
+“The pass system has had lasting effects on generations of Indigenous people.
+Over half a century of segregation and restrictions on mobility contributed to the loss of culture, strained family relations, caused feelings of distrust towards the government and police, and brought about socioeconomic inequalities between Indigenous and non-Indigenous communities (as well as between reserve and off-reserve communities).”1 One can only imagine the sense of shame that adults, both men and women, would feel when having to ask permission to go hunting, to go fishing, or to go visit their own children.
+What did this do to the self confidence and self worth people felt?
+Furthermore, this control of Indigenous people, in their movements, in their rituals, in their farming and hunting and even in their visits to their children, without question helped create an intergenerational sense of dependency.